the1lab/1lab/src/index.lagda.md

 -- Lifting a category to higher universes

 open import Cat.Instances.Product -- Product categories

+open import Cat.Instances.Core
+-- The core of a category.
 ```

 The construction and properties of functor categories: